Paneer Majestic (Spicy Hyderabadi Appetiser)

 paneer majestic in a white bowl.

-Although the list of ingredients is long, the process of making is not so complicated but time-consuming due to the deep-frying process.
-The second part is pretty quick where deep-fried battered paneer slices are tossed with spices and coated with creamy yogurt sauce.
+Although the list of ingredients is long, the process of making it is not so complicated, but time-consuming due to the deep-frying process.
+The second part is pretty quick, where deep-fried battered paneer slices are tossed with spices and coated with creamy yogurt sauce.

 This paneer majestic recipe is perfect for the spice lovers as it is high on spice factor and it is one of the most loved paneer starters in my home.
-Next time you feel the need for the feast, try this dish and recreate the restaurant flavours at home.
-It makes a fabulous crowd-pleaser in potlucks, game days and in parties.
+Next time you feel the need for a feast, try this dish and recreate the restaurant flavours at home.
+It makes a fabulous crowd-pleaser in potlucks, game days, and parties.

 Ingredients